-The Walton family are currently working at Village of Hope - Malawi (VOHM), a ministry to orphaned and vulnerable children.
-Village of Hope - Malawi provides education through its school, healthcare through local hospitals, nutrition through its feeding program and shelter through its children's homes to at risk children.
-Jef and Renatta Walton serve faithfully as the National Director and Village Administrator of VOHM.
-In total, 79 children live in the children's homes at VOHM ranging in age from toddlers to teenagers.
-VOHM also supports a number of children from a nearby high density and low income community named Kauma.
-Renatta is also an adjunct faculty member at Master's College and Seminary where she continues to teach online courses.
+The Walton family serves at Village of Hope - Malawi (VOHM), a ministry to orphaned and vulnerable children.
+VOHM provides education through its school, healthcare through local hospitals, nutrition through its feeding program, shelter through its children's homes to at-risk children, as well as discipleship through its weekly community chapel program.
+Jef and Renatta serve faithfully as the National Director and Village Administrator of VOHM.
+In total 220 children are being cared for through the programs at Village of Hope Malawi, ranging in age from preschoolers to teenagers.
+The primary program is based in a high density/low income community called Kauma, located on the outskirts of the capital city of Lilongwe.

 After almost 30 years of ministry in Canada, David & Eileen have felt the call to teach at Continental Theological Seminary in Brussels, Belgium.Today Christianity is at its lowest ebb in Europe since the Reformation.
 In Belgium evangelicals make up 1% of the population, but that's where the excitement is.
 Equipping leaders for the rebirth of the church in Europe and North Africa.